Our history in the making.

 By 1970, the company had outgrown its facility on Pearl Street in Akron.
 Perry’s acquired an 8.5-acre parcel within the Village of Akron and constructed a new storage freezer and distribution facility.
 In 1982, the ribbon was cut on Perry’s new, state-of-the-art production and office facility completing the third and final phase.
 With a manufacturing capacity of 6 million gallons a year, three times greater than the original plant, Perry’s was prepared to exceed the expectations of their growing customers.

 Today, Perry’s is one of the two largest ice cream manufacturing plants in New York State.
-With nearly 300 associates we make approximately 500 different items totaling over 12 million gallons per year.
+With over 300 associates we make approximately 500 different items totaling over 12 million gallons per year.
 Perry’s proudly serves its community through sponsorships and partnerships and by supporting local vendors and farmers as 98% of our milk comes from farms within 50 miles of Akron.

 For all the modern technology and advances in ice cream production our facility now offers, the Perry family remained true to its founder’s recipe.
 Fresh milk and cream blended with the finest ingredients, manufactured and delivered by skilled people makes the perfect batch of Perry’s ice cream.